Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 So in Step 4 you’ll listen to our "Weekly Round-Up" podcast of that lesson and the previous Steps so you get a feel of how things are expressed correctly and in which real contexts they are used.

-Step 5:
+Step 5: Practice correct speaking

-And to finish up your cycle you’ll test yourself and check your progress in our “Fluency Stress Test” podcast.
+And to finish up your cycle, you’ll do some guided speaking practice with our “Fluency Test” podcast.

 You’ll always try to listen INTERACTIVELY to the podcasts

-IMPORTANT: While listening to all these podcasts you’ll become part of the conversations and you'll always try to listen INTERACTIVELY and ask yourself 3 key questions while listening:
+IMPORTANT: While listening to all these podcasts, you’ll become part of the conversations and you'll always try to listen INTERACTIVELY and ask yourself 3 key questions while listening:

 Let's make a quick test.